tranqv/Mittag-Leffler-function-and-its-derivative/tcases/README.md

 Read the file **TSTRES.txt** for details.

 The sums of ML function and its derivative were accumulated directly with more than 1000 significant digits and with a relative error tolerance about 10^(-50).
+This procedure took a very long time but it does not always succeed.
+For some case, it was failed.
+This folder only includes cases that it succeeds.

 This folder includes more than 70 test cases.
 For each the test cases, ML function and its derivative are computed on a line in complex plane with a fixed angle, i.e. arg(z) = constant.